You are here: Infothek - Things to know about blood pressure - Blood Pressure and Weather

 Winter

-In January 2009 French researchers studied the relationship between outdoor temperature and blood pressure.
+In January 2009, French researchers studied the link between outdoor temperature and blood pressure.
 They found that people's blood pressure is higher in the cold season than in summer.

-The study included nearly 9,000 people aged 65 and older.
-They were examined in different seasons and therefore at different temperatures.
-On average, the systolic value was about 5 mmHg higher in winter than in the summer months.
+The study included almost 9,000 people aged 65 and older.
+They were examined at different times of the year and therefore at different temperatures.
+In winter the average systolic value was about 5 mmHg higher than in the summer months.

-If participants had been classified as hypertensive (patients with high blood pressure) based on their measured values, one third would have been affected in winter, while in summer only one quarter would have been.
+If the participants had been classified as hypertensive (patients with high blood pressure) based on their measured readings, one third would have been affected in winter, while only one quarter would have been in summer.

-People over 80 are particularly affected by these weather-related changes in blood pressure.
+People over 80 are especially affected by the changes in blood pressure that depend on the weather or outdoor temperature.

 Why does this happen?